Our 13 Best Social Media Marketing Tips EVER!

 This technique can be extraordinarily effective is used strategically.
 Most companies are sufficiently impressed by the ability to target prospective customers of a certain age range, household income, and level of educational attainment.
 However, by layering these already-powerful targeting options with additional data – say, by incorporating purchasing behavior on top of demographic data – you can leverage these combinations to create timely, relevant campaigns.

-However, the secondary layer of targeting data isn’t limited to just purchasing behavior (though it’s certainly among the most useful, as we’ll see in tip #2).
-It could also include Life Events (see tip #13), places visited, hobbies and interests, or virtually any other targeting demographic.
+The secondary layer of targeting data is practically unlimited: it can include Life Events (see tip #13), places visited, hobbies and interests, or virtually any other targeting demographic.
 Think of this technique as mix-and-match – you can combine various data sets and targeting options to create highly customized, laser-focused custom audiences.

 This technique is another of Larry’s incredibly powerful Facebook ad targeting strategies – check out the rest in this post.

-Social Media Advertising Tip #4: Don’t Be TOO Granular with Social Audiences
+Social Media Marketing Tip #10: Don’t Be TOO Granular with Social Audiences

 Both Facebook and Twitter’s targeting options are incredibly granular.
 However, the specificity with which you can target prospective customers on social is a double-edged sword.
 Target audiences too broadly and you risk reducing engagement rates and paying more for poorer-performing ads.
 However, targeting too specifically can also have a detrimental impact on your campaign performance.

-Facebook even allows you to target users with homes of a specific size in square feet – wow.
+Facebook even allows you to target users who are friends with people who have demonstrated interest in soccer.

 For advertisers new to paid social or those coming from a PPC background, the targeting options offered by paid social can be literally unbelievable.
 This often results in advertisers being too enthusiastic with their targeting parameters.
 As their targeting becomes more specific, their audience reach shrinks – sometimes, to the point of only displaying ads to a tiny handful of individuals.
 We recommend using audience targeting on social strategically (as in the example above), but exercise a little restraint when it comes to your targeting – it’s all about balance.